zack3030/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that list all files
+script that print the type of file name